Sale expects 'fun time' vs. former teammates

 "Are you nervous?"

 Sale explained that, no, he won't be nervous to stare down the Chicago White Sox here Tuesday night.
 He will, however, be emotional.
-He was drafted by the White Sox in 2010, made his major-league debut with them later that year and spent seven seasons with them until getting traded to the Boston Red Sox last December.
+He was drafted by the White Sox in 2010, made his major league debut with them later that year and spent seven seasons with them until getting traded to the Boston Red Sox last December.

 "A little of me will be [nervous], but I think I'm more looking forward to this opportunity than any other emotion just because it's fun," Sale said Monday before the opener of a three-game series in which the White Sox honored Sale with a highlight video before the bottom of the first inning and he tipped his cap to the crowd.
 "I'm playing against my friends.
 It might be hard not to smile out there on the mound at a couple of them.
 It's fun.
 These are my buddies.
 It's going to be a fun atmosphere and a fun time."